 The Company does not have any Subsidiary, Joint Venture and Associate Company.

 CREDIT RATINGS:

-During fiscal 2022 Infomerics Valuation and Rating Pvt.
-Ltd. (Integrated Financial Omnibus Metrics Research of International Corporate Systems) has assigned following Credit Ratings in respect of borrowings availed by the Company-
+During fiscal 2023 Infomerics Valuation and Rating Pvt.
+Ltd. (Integrated Financial Omnibus Metrics Research of International Corporate Systems) has assigned overall Credit Ratings in respect of borrowings availed by the Company as 'IVR A-/Stable'.